-The following table represents the statements of condition classification of the Bank's ROU assets and lease liabilities.
-The Bank elected not to include short-term leases (i.e., leases with initial terms of twelve months or less) on the statements of condition.
+The following table represents the balance sheet classification of the Bank's ROU assets and lease liabilities.
+The Bank elected not to include short-term leases (i.e., leases with initial terms of twelve months or less) on the balance sheet.